Do you want to get back into education after having some time away?

 All Students will Study the Core Subjects:

 Preparation for Higher Education - Access courses provide excellent study skills to prepare you for Higher Education.
 This will help you to develop your written skills, which is particularly important if you haven’t studied for a number of years.
-The units contained within Preparation for HE are designed to give students the full confidence that they will need for Higher Education.
-Skills developed include: Essay writing; referencing; presenting information to peers; how to apply to University; time management; etc.
+The Study Skills unit is designed to give students the full confidence that they will need for Higher Education.
+Skills developed include: Note taking, essay writing; referencing; presenting information to peers; etc. Learners would be given full support by their tutor while completing their application to university.

 Information Technology - We have a large network of computers with Internet access and a large range of software.
 Many of our students have never used a computer, whilst others have considerable experience.
 Whatever your level, we will help you to develop your skills.